BiLei121/hybrid-dual-estimator/README.md

 ## Verify the results

-To verify our results in Table 1
+To verify our results in Table 1 as follows for the 5 LWE-based NIST candidates, one just need to run the estimator directly.

 ## Estimate a new scheme